Due to the COVID-19 pandemic, our phones are closed

 Supporting documents must be submitted to the National Tuition Reimbursement department (NOT to your manager)

-online application does not meet the deadline; documents must also be submitted).
+online application doesn't meet the deadline; supporting documents also must also be submitted).

 are there for us to review.
-Other two options are emailing documents to email@example.com or
+Other options are emailing documents to firstname.lastname@example.org or

-Employees can add an alternate manager if the direct manager is not available.
+Employees can add an alternate manager if the direct manager isn't available.

 Click on the link https://epf.kp.org/wps/myportal/hr/kpme/career/employeeselfservice,

-If you have already submitted the application and need to add an alternate manager, please send an
+If you've already submitted the application and need to add an alternate manager, please send an

-email to National Tuition Reimbursement (firstname.lastname@example.org), providing your TR # and alternate manager's KP email address.
+email to National Tuition Reimbursement (email@example.com), providing your TR number and alternate manager's KP email address.

-The Ben Hudnall Memorial Trust (BHMT) handles the Stipend Program, and you can also apply for TAP through them.
-You can reach BHMT at (844)377-7849 or BHMT@kp.org.
+The Ben Hudnall Memorial Trust handles the Individual Stipend Program.
+You can also apply for TAP through BHMT.
+Find out more at bhmt.org, 844-377-7849 or BHMT@kp.org.

-We do not have a list of schools that Kaiser is affiliated.
-Please contact the schools you are interested in and ask if they offer Kaiser employees discounts.
+We don't have a list of schools that are affiliated with Kaiser Permanente.
+Please contact the schools you're

 As the manager, please verify the employee meets the eligibility requirements, that they are taking courses through an accredited institution, and that the courses are relevant to their career at Kaiser.
 Please refer to your region’s Tuition Reimbursement Policy for eligibility requirements.